bornabesic/dl4ad/reports/Exercise3.md

 The loss function is the sum of the L2 position loss and the L2 orientation quaternion loss weighted by the factor ß.

 ## Training
-There are severeal runs with various values for beta:
-For ß = 700, ß = 1000 and ß = 2000 the runs were stopped early because of increasing errors after 10 - 15 epochs.
+There were severeal runs with various values for ß: for ß = 700, ß = 1000 and ß = 2000 the runs were stopped early because of increasing errors after 10 - 15 epochs.

 A run with ß = 250 finished after 140 epochs and achieved a median pose error of 4.07 m, 2.87°.

 ![](images/model_250_2018_6_6_21_11.loss.png)

-Another run with ß = 400 achieved a median posed error of 4.28 m, 3.03° after 50 epochs.
+Another run with ß = 400 achieved a median pose error of 4.28 m, 3.03° after 50 epochs.
 The training is going on.

 ## Implementation
 First, the model was trained without pretrained weights because they are not available online for PyTorch.